-The Guarantor currently has a board of directors of 12 members, all of which are non-executive board members.
+The Issuer currently has a board of directors of 12 members, all of which are non-executive board members.
 Resolutions of the board of directors are adopted with a majority of votes cast.
 In the event of deadlock, the chairman has the casting vote.
 Resolutions may also be adopted by way of written consent (circular resolution).

-The members of the board of directors are as follows:
+The members of the board of directors are as follows (as per 31 December 2022):